bobokapi/MRPrimes/readme.txt

 instead of overwriting it if it already exists.
 By default, the program overwrites the output file rather than appending to it.

+[-O] or [--numoffsets] can be used to set the number of offset primes to be generated.
+example: ./mrprimes -O 50000
+This would make the program generate 50,000 offset primes during initialization.
+The default number of offsets primes generated is 10,000.

 Explanation of Offsets
 ----------------------